boxcutter/boxcutter-chef-cookbooks/docs/bootstrap_vm.md

   --import \
   --debug

+# Login to the VM with automat/superseekret
-virsh console centos-stream-9
+virsh console ubuntu-server-2204

-# cloud-user / superseekret
-ssh cloud-user@localhost -p 2222

-# login with cloud-user
+# login with automat/superseekret

+# Verify that cloud-init is done (wait until it shows "done" status)
+$ cloud-init status
+status: done

 # Check networking - you may notice that the network interface is down and
 # the name of the interface generated in netplan doesn't match.
 If not
 # correct, can regenerate with cloud-init
-# ip reports that enp1s0 is down
 $ ip --brief a
-lo               UNKNOWN        127.0.0.1/8 ::1/128
-eth0             UP             10.63.44.89/22 fe80::ea9d:34f2:68cc:bc78/64

 # Check cloud-init version
 $ cloud-init --version